 The oils of the plant are a result of heat, so the closer the vaporizer's chamber can get to just below the point of combustion, the more vapor you're going to get.
 Ideal vape temperature will vary from herb to herb.

-Naturally, since vapor is coming from the herbs, the more herbs you can pack, the more there is to vape.
-In general, vaping is more efficient than combusting, but that doesn't mean that packing a tiny amount will yield huge clouds.
+Naturally, since vapor is coming from the herbs, the more dry herbs you can pack, the more there is to vape.
+In general, vaping is more efficient than combusting (read our post about Combustion vs Conduction vs Convection vaping), but that doesn't mean that packing a tiny amount will yield huge clouds.
 It means that with what you do pack, you will get much more mileage.

 Flavor may be one of the more subjective qualities for a vaporizer, but what creates good flavor (whether your taste buds are picky enough to detect it) remains mostly objective: the materials of the chamber, air pathway, and mouthpiece.

-Of course, the herbs and tobacco themselves have the greatest effect on flavor, but all three of these vaporizer parts can add subtle (and to some, profound) qualities to the taste and purity of the vapor.
-Glass is the absolute best material to have in a vaporizer because it will not affect the flavor at all--you'll just get the purest flavor of your herbs and tobacco.
-However, because they are more efficient at heating up and cooling off, ceramic and stainless steel are commonly used.
-While they will detract from flavor a bit, either of these materials will produce fine flavor.
+Of course, dry herbs, wax, and oil themselves have the greatest effect on flavor, but all three of these vaporizer parts can add subtle (and to some, profound) qualities to the taste and purity of the vapor.
+Glass is the absolute best material to have in a vaporizer because it will not affect the flavor at all--you'll just get the purest flavor of your shatter or wax.
+However, because they are more efficient at heating up and cooling off, ceramic and stainless steel are commonly used, especially with Dry Herb Vaporizers (for wax vape pens, ceramic is just as popular as glass).
+While they will detract from flavor just a little bit (really hard to notice), either of these materials will produce excellent flavor.

 Your portable vaporizer or vape pen is only as good as it lasts.
-Of course you will want to decide on something that seems durable and sturdy.
+Of course, you will want to decide on something that seems durable and sturdy.
 But, one thing we've learned from cruel, harsh experience: accidents will happen.
 Accidents come in a lot of forms too.
 You may drop and break only a small, but necessary part of the vaporizer.
-Some accidents are entirely not your fault (damaged in transit or factory defects).
+Some accidents are entirely not your fault (damaged in transit or factory defects, which is very rare).

 This one is especially important if you're on the go a lot without the time or means to recharge the device.
 Some vaporizers use external batteries, so you can travel with a backup.
 Other vaporizers just have really long battery life (up to 2 and 3 hours, depending on the temperature setting).
 But some vaporizers are only going to last 1-2 hours tops at the highest temperature settings.

 You should also take note of how the device charges.
-If the vaporizer uses a standard charging port (like a Micro USB plug found with most cell phones), then even if you're on the go, you may be able to charge the vape at a friend's house or the office.
+If the vaporizer uses a standard charging port (like a Micro USB plug found with most cell phones), then even if you're on the go, you may be able to charge the vape at a friend's house, in the car or at the office.
+If you are looking to buy your own dry herb vaporizer and wax vape pen, it might make sense to buy both vape pens that take the same charging cable.
+Plus you'll be less confused.

 Finally, battery life is much less important if you know you'll be using the vaporizer mostly at home, where you can always keep it charged.
 The impact of the battery life will be even less if the device allows you to operate it while it's charging, so keep a look out for that.